 While the expansion of solar energy and off-shore wind energy have been strong pillars of renewable energy in many countries, the expansion of land-based wind energy generation, including the particular form of urban wind farming has not been much considered by policy makers.
-Although there were early initiatives to consider the role of urban wind electricity generation - including the EU-financed research project WINEUR (Wind Energy Integration in the Urban Environment (Cace et al., 2007) in which researchers from several EU countries looked into prospects for urban wind turbines.
-We consider it to be a rather neglected form of renewable electricity.
+Although there were early initiatives to consider the role of urban wind electricity generation - including the EU-financed research project WINEUR (Wind Energy Integration in the Urban Environment) (Cace et al., 2007) in which researchers from several EU countries looked into prospects for urban wind turbines, we consider it to be a rather neglected form of renewable electricity.
 On-site energy production, such as urban wind farming, bypasses the problem of grid extension and transmission losses.
-The negative impacts of power blackouts due to instable grids, such as frequently occur in the Gaza region (Elnaggar et al., 2017), could be weakened or even avoided.
+The negative impacts of power blackouts due to instable grids, such as frequently occuring in the Gaza region (Elnaggar et al., 2017), could be weakened or even avoided.

 Small Wind Turbines (SWTs) are especially interesting for cities with only limited potential for solar energy generation, due to long winters and few hours of sunshine throughout the year.
-If combined with solar panels they can achieve optimal results throughout the whole year.
+If combined with solar panels they can achieve very good results throughout the whole year.
 Elnaggar et al. (2017) perform a feasibility study for roof-mounted SWTs in the Gaza region and find great potential for wind exploitation in the densely built region, especially when the turbines are combined with solar panels.
 Roof-mounted small wind turbines can then compensate for the weakness of photovoltaic energy in winter months (Elnaggar et al., 2017).

-In particular, coastal cities might especially profit from the installation of SWTs.
+Particularly coastal cities might profit from the installation of SWTs.
 High wind velocities combined with the possibility of installing turbines on already existing high buildings might hold tremendous potential for electricity generation.
 The global wind potential has been assessed by NASA as part of the global dataset MERRA1.
 Global wind speeds from MERRA have been visualized by the Global Wind Atlas and are displayed in Figure 1 (Global Wind Atlas, 2018).
 As expected, onshore wind currents are particularly high in coastal regions.

-1 The MERRA dataset has recently been updated and has been replaced with MERRA2 (NASA .
+1 The MERRA dataset has recently been updated and has been replaced with MERRA2 (NASA, 2019).

-Figure 1: Mean wind speed at 110m from MERRA reanalysis, 1979-2013.
+Figure 1: Mean wind speed at 110 m from MERRA reanalysis, 1979-2013.

-Source: Global Wind Atlas, 2018 (based on NASA)
+Source: Global Wind Atlas, 2018 (based on NASA (2019))

-The following analysis gives at first a brief literature review before we consider simulation analyses for Lisbon and Hamburg which are two interesting cases of port cities - with Lisbon representing high wind and solar energy potential, while Hamburg's more northern geographic location makes it more exposed to wind energy than to solar energy sources.
-Section 3 considers the methodology for the simulation study while Section 4 presents the empirical analysis.
-Section 5 gives a discussion of key findings and Section 6 looks at the policy conclusions and perspectives for further research.
-At the bottom line there are three crucial findings: a) urban wind farming has an interesting potential which so far has not been exploited; b) it could be promoted by modified architectural guidelines and regulatory reforms; c) the technological progress potential in this nascent technology field seems to be considerable.
+The following analysis gives at first a brief literature review before we consider the cities of Lisbon, Hamburg and Boston, Massachusetts.
+Three interesting cases of port cities - with Lisbon representing high wind and solar energy potential, while Hamburg's more northern geographic location makes it more exposed to wind energy than to solar energy sources.
+Boston has a good exposure to coastal winds and owns considerably more skyscrapers and high-rise buildings than the exemplary European cities.
+Section 3 treats the methodology for the simulation study, while Section 4 presents the empirical analysis.
+Section 5 discusses the key findings and Section 6 looks at the policy conclusions and perspectives for further research.
+At the bottom line there are three crucial findings: a) urban wind farming has an interesting potential which so far has not been exploited; b) different cities require customized approaches for a comprehensive expansion of urban wind energy production; c) the technological progress potential in this nascent technology field seems to be considerable.
 The economic and ecological benefit arises not just in terms of additional renewable energy but also in avoided investment in grid network.
-A commercially viable case for urban wind farming may be assumed in most cities close to the seas as well in cities with other favorable geographical positions.
-Problems of construction standards and liability rules should, however, not be underestimated and need to get the attention of the European Commission in the EU.
+A commercially viable case for urban wind farming may be assumed in most cities close to the seas as well in cities with other favorable geographical positions or urban features.